ZeWave/ZeWave.github.io/README.md

 Relaunch the Kodi application to see the build you chose installed.

-You can find other repositories in the URL:
+You can find Third-Patry repositories, that can't be installed through Kodi File-manager, in the URL:
 </BR><a href="https://zeWave.github.io/repositories/">https://zeWave.github.io/repositories/</a>

 There is also a special page for Input-Stream Add-ons if you need to install it manualy: